 - Shipping swing boxes and servers

-- Calculating space for parity in RAID-5
+- Calculating available disk space in a RAID-5 set

 - Storage management predictions for 2005: ISCSI arrives at the center of the enterprise